absmach/magistrala-docs/blog/reports/reports.md

 Will retrieve all "lab2:current" sensor readings from the specified channel and device, filtered to only include messages with "test" subtopic that came via HTTP protocol, using the standard messages table format.

-#### Best Practices for Metric Design

-1. **Always specify `channel_id` and `name`** - These are mandatory and heavily indexed
-2. **Use `client_ids` for device-specific reports** - Maps to the `publisher` field in the database
-3. **Leverage `subtopic` for logical grouping** - Helps organize data by location, sensor type, etc.
-4. **Consider `protocol` for multi-protocol environments** - Useful when the same data comes via different protocols

-### What Makes This Architecture Smart

-The key insight here is **separation of concerns**.
-The reports service doesn't try to understand every IoT protocol or manage message storage.
-Instead:

-- **Readers service** handles all the heavy data lifting
-- **Reports service** focuses on formatting and scheduling
-- **Message brokers** handle the real-time data ingestion
-- **PostgreSQL** stores both the raw data and report configurations

-This means you can scale each piece independently.
-Having trouble with report generation?
-Scale up the reports service.
-Need to handle more sensor data?
-Scale the readers service.

 #### Template Validation Requirements

 When you create custom HTML templates, Magistrala validates them to ensure they'll work correctly with the PDF generation system.
 Your template must include: